Types of Buffer Solutions and Definition

 NH ion + OH ion ⟶ NH4OH

-pH of buffer solution is determine by two way.
-(1) The value of Ka of weak acid or Kb of the weak base.
+pH of the buffer solution is determined in two ways.
+(1) The value of Ka of a weak acid or Kb of the weak base.

 (2) The ratio of the concentration of the weak acid and its conjugate base.
 The equation for the ionization of a weak acid is: